-Through this project, we intended to enhance the wellbeing of children who could not live safely at home, focusing in particular on cases where adoption was the permanence plan.
-Life chances for these children were expected to increase as less time would be spent in care.
-This would include particularly those children with the most complex needs, who would achieve stability and permanence at a younger age than had previously been the case.
+The Coram Permanence Improvement Project sought to enhance the wellbeing of children who can not live safely at home, focusing in particular on cases where adoption is the permanence plan.
+In particular, it was hoped that those children with the most complex needs will achieve stability and permanence at a younger age than had previously been the case, thus improving life chances.

 In order to improve local authority service capacity and capability, and improve permanence, the project sought to embed a bespoke data-led and practice-based approach.
 In order to implement this approach, a consultancy model was introduced alongside a Permanence Team of social workers.

 The team developed basic tools for capturing and analysing high quality data and introduced permanency tracking meetings to the local authorities to provide a space for collective problem solving.
 They also supported the creation of dedicated, proactive fostering family finding resources to identify suitable and timely long-term foster placements.
 The project incorporated Bright Spots to ensure children’s views and subjective wellbeing were fed into any changes and improvements.

 Wave 1 focused on adoption, supporting two local authorities who had been judged as inadequate to deliver good adoption services within two years.
 Wave 2 adapted the model for four local authorities so that it could be applied to long term fostering, creating a focus on delivering permanency for children who remain in care.
 The project piloted Fostering Activity Days and created a survey for care leavers, Your Life Beyond Care.
 The systems and processes introduced in these projects have been mainstreamed in all the local authorities involved, who are now in a position to continue on their improvement journey without Coram’s involvement.